canonical-web-and-design/practices/coding/javascript.md

 ---

 # JS code standards
-This document outlines the rules for writing Javascript across our codebase.
+This document outlines the rules for writing JavaScript across our codebase.

 ## Progressive enhancement
 JavaScript should progressively enhance a page.